World's no.1 stout

 Locally produced Kenyan lager

-Our beer brands are key to success in Africa.
+Our beer brands are at the heart of our portfolio in Africa.
 From Guinness Foreign Extra Stout to Tusker, we have brands for every taste and price point in each of our markets.